pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Starting an event also sends a message to the cell activator, which will spawn in things that weren't previously active.

 The result is that events can now be changed on the fly and it'll handle adding and removing things properly.
-This doesn't yet handle model changes, where a mobs is active all the time but should change appearance during events.
+This doesn't yet handle model changes, where a mob is active all the time but should change appearance during events.
 It also needs to be wired up with a scheduler, so that holiday events are started/stopped automatically.

 This is probably the start of using PubSub for more things, too.